 Growing Feather Reed Grass

-Feather reed ornamental grasses are suited for United States Department of Agriculture zones 4 to 9.
+Feather reed ornamental grasses are suited for USDA plant hardiness zones 4 to 9.
 They are very adaptable to wet or dry areas with full to partial sun.

 This marvelous plant needs little special care and its site requirements are very versatile.
 Choose a location with rich moist soil for the best performance, but the plant can also take dry poor soils.
 Additionally, feather reed ornamental grasses can tolerate heavy clay soils.